 For residential leases, the general rule can only be deviated from in favor of the tenant.
 For leases with commencement prior to July 1, 2015, it was possible to agree on an obligation for the tenant to hand over the leased premises newly refurbished, regardless of the state at commencement.
-Further, for leases with commencement on and after July 1, 2015, the landlord cannot claim for refurbishment unless a moving-in report was prepared at the commencement of the lease.

-6.9 Assignments/ transfers
+6.9 Assignments/transfers

 For commercial leases, the tenant is generally entitled to assign the lease to another tenant within the same line of business, unless the landlord has material reasons to oppose such assignment, e.g. in relation to the assignee's financial position or knowledge of the business.
 Lease agreements often limit the tenant's right of assignment combined with change of control clauses deeming a transfer of majority shares as an (unlawful) assignment.

 For residential leases, there is no right to assign the lease unless agreed; however, a tenant is entitled to swap leases with another residential tenant under certain circumstances.
 In these cases, the landlord is entitled to thoroughly improve the leased premises and set the rent in accordance with the value of the leased.